| The following history report of the NYC Transit Police

 Police Department, NYPD, NYC Transit Police and the NYC Housing

 Authority Police into a single coordinated force.
+For

 almost fifty years the Transit Police had functioned very